Henri Termeer: Pompe disease

-ProQR 2014
+Later career

+By 2012 Termeer was chairman of cancer drug specialists Aveo Oncology ($AVEO).
+In 2012 he began working as a strategic advisor for Prosensa, a venture-backed biotech also focused on rare inherited diseases like his former company Genzyme comprised a mission of, whose lead program, an RNA therapy, called 051, for an orphan disease known as Duchenne muscular dystrophy (DMD), is being developed by pharmaceutical company GlaxoSmithKline (GSK).

-The Dutch biotech startup ProQR Therapeutics BV, a start-up from Leiden, "licensed a compound from Boston scientists to develop a treatment" for cystic fibrosis focusing on the role of messenger RNA in cystic fibrosis.
-In 2013 ProQR's CEO Daniel de Boer, whose three-year-old son suffers from cystic fibrosis was introduced to Termeer in Boston by Dutch biotechnology leader Dinko Valerio.
-Termeer and Valerio are part of a group of well-connected biotech executives financially backing the Dutch biotech ProQR which was focused on the role of messenger RNA in cystic fibrosis and has now pivoted to inherited retinal diseases including Leber congenital amaurosis, Usher syndrome and retinitis pigmentosa.
+In 2013, Termeer met Daniel de Boer, CEO of Dutch biotech startup ProQR Therapeutics of Leiden, which had licensed a compound from Boston scientists to develop a treatment for cystic fibrosis (CF) focusing on the role of messenger RNA (mRNA).
+Termeer joined a group of executives providing financial backing for ProQR, which has subsequently pivoted to inherited retinal diseases including Leber congenital amaurosis, Usher syndrome and retinitis pigmentosa.
 ProQR laid out its proposed terms for a $75 million IPO.
-ProQR planned "to sell 6.3 million shares at $11 to $13 a share."
-ProQR is competing with Vertex whose lead drug would serve the same patient population.
-Termeer and his group "expect to take the program all the way through to commercialization."

-Moderna Therapeutics

-In April 2013 Termeer joined the board of directors of Moderna Therapeutics, a Cambridge-based biotech company that is developing a platform technology for delivery of mRNA.
-The company creates synthetic mRNA that can be injected into patients to help them create their own therapies.
-By December 2012 Moderna Therapeutics received $40 million "financing led by Flagship Ventures and a consortium of private investors."
+During April 2013, Termeer joined the board of directors of Moderna Therapeutics, a Cambridge-based biotech company that was developing a platform technology for delivery of mRNA.

-CANbridge
+In 2013, Termeer provided financial backing for Lysosomal Therapeutics, a biotech firm in Boston developing a treatment for Parkinson's disease and other neurodegenerative diseases.
+According to Bloomberg, Termeer was the founder of the company, and he also provided mentoring to CEO Dimitri Krainc, a Slovenian neurologist at Massachusetts General Hospital, who said that he and Termeer were "in contact by e-mail, phone, or in person weekly".

-In September 2013 China's CANbridge, which commercializes Western clinical stage pharmaceutical products in China, appointed Termeer as Chief Advisor of their Life Sciences Advisory Board.
+In September 2013, China's CANbridge, which commercializes Western clinical stage pharmaceutical products in China, appointed Termeer as Chief Advisor of their Life Sciences Advisory Board.

 Mentorship

-In 2015, from his home office in Marblehead, Massachusetts overlooking Marblehead Harbor, Termeer continued to mentor former Genzyme colleagues who are now CEOs of about two dozen smaller companies.
-Among this group of elite biotech entrepreneurs — the "Genzyme diaspora"— are Geoff McDonough, now CEO of Generation Bio, Gail Maderis, who runs biotechnology firms and an industry trade group in the San Francisco Bay area, Tom Mathers, CEO at CoLucid Pharmaceuticals Inc, Jeff Albers has a Cambridge-based startup, Blueprint Medicines Corporation and Greg Madison, CEO of New York's Keryx Biopharmaceuticals Inc.
+After retirement, Termeer continued to mentor former Genzyme colleagues who are now CEOs of about two dozen smaller companies, including Geoff McDonough, CEO of Generation Bio; Gail Maderis, who runs biotechnology firms and an industry trade group in the San Francisco Bay area; Tom Mathers, CEO at CoLucid Pharmaceuticals Inc.; Jeff Albers, who heads a Cambridge-based startup, Blueprint Medicines Corporation; and Greg Madison, CEO of New York's Keryx Biopharmaceuticals Inc.